Daveography/fastapi-auth-keycloak/README.md

     return {"Welcome Homer Glumplich!"}
 ```

-#### Keycloak Authorization / UMA
+#### Keycloak UMA Authorization
-This module supports using Keycloak Authorization to secure resources via the returned `KeycloakAuthCredentials` object, provided via `Request.auth`.
-Any `uma-ticket` token is accepted by default.
+This module supports using [User-Managed Access (UMA) 2.0 Grant for OAuth 2.0 Authorization](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-09.html) to authorize access to resources via the `KeycloakAuthCredentials` object, provided via `Request.auth`.

-You can also enable the `query_uma_authorization` option, which allows the `KeycloakAuthCredentials` to query the Keycloak server on demand to determine if the user is authorized to access the requested resource if the current token is missing authorization information.
+If the user's JWT does not currently authorize them to access the specified resource and scope(s) if provided, the `authorize` method will throw an HTTP 401 response with a `WWW-Authenticate` header to indicate to the client that they should obtain a UMA 2.0-compliant Requesting Party Token (RPT, of type `urn:ietf:params:oauth:grant-type:uma-ticket`) to be authorized to access the resource.
+See the [specification](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-09.html) for details.

 ```python
 from fastapi import FastAPI, HTTPException, Request, status